Upcoming Events

-The Canine Genetics Centre (CGC) are very excited to be holding an educational day for members of the public who are thinking about buying a new puppy, on Thursday 5th February 2026, at the University of Cambridge’s West Hub facility.
+The Canine Genetics Centre (CGC) are very excited to be holding an educational day for members of the public who are thinking about buying a new puppy, in the afternoon (1pm-5pm) of Monday 16th March 2026, at the University of Cambridge’s West Hub facility.

 The aim of the day is to help prospective puppy buyers better understand the health problems that different breeds can suffer from and, importantly, how they can be avoided.